pixijs/layers/README.md

 # pixi-layers

-Allows to change rendering order of pixi containers without changing the scene graph
+Allows to change rendering order of pixi containers without changing the scene graph.

-Works with PixiJS >= v5.3
+Works with pixi-v6.

-For PixiJS v4 please use [layers branch](https://github.com/pixijs/pixi-layers/tree/layers)

-For PixiJS < v5.3 please use npm version 0.2.3

-Compiled files are located in "dist" folder

 **Nothing will work if you dont create Stage and set it as root.
 Please do it or read full explanation.**

+### Migration from v5

+See [usage with canvas and particles](#usage-with-canvas-and-particles) part of this doc.

+If you still work with PixiJS `v5` and prior - see README `pixi-v5` branch, or just use npm package `pixi-picture`

-### Examples
+## Examples

 [Lighting example](https://pixijs.io/examples/#/plugin-layers/lighting.js)